-Level: Advanced Placement, grade 10 or 11, may be taken in place of English course
+Level: Advanced Placement, grades 10, 11, 12, may be taken for English credit or CEGS credit

 Overview: AP Seminar is a foundational course that engages students in cross-curricular conversations that explore the complexities of academic and real-world topics and issues by analyzing divergent perspectives.
-Students will explore the nexus between global political institutions, citizenship and individual rights.
-Students will research and contemplate such topics as democracy, socialism, universal suffrage, free speech, and human rights.
-Using an inquiry framework, students practice reading and analyzing articles, research studies, and foundational literary and philosophical texts; listening to and viewing speeches, broadcasts, and personal accounts; and experiencing artistic works and performances.
+Students will explore issues of global diplomacy in the way it traditionally appears (government to government) as well as how it is evolving in the current age.
+Students will research and contemplate such topics as public diplomacy (the way governments influence populations of other countries), digital diplomacy, and the role of NGOs (e.g. Red Cross, Doctors without Borders) and private and supranational diplomatic organizations (e.g. the United Nations, the European Union) through the lens of existing hotspots around the world today.
+Using an inquiry framework, students practice reading and analyzing articles, research studies, and foundational literary and philosophical texts; they also listen to and view speeches, broadcasts, and personal accounts; and they experience artistic works and performances.
 Students learn to synthesize information from multiple sources, develop their own perspectives in research-based written essays, and design and deliver oral and visual presentations, both individually and as part of a team.
 Ultimately, the course aims to equip students with the power to analyze and evaluate information with accuracy and precision in order to craft and communicate evidence-based arguments.

 Prerequisite: departmental permission

-Level: Advanced Placement, grade 11 or12.
-Course may be taken for English credit or department credit can be assigned to align with research subject area, pending permission from department chair and Deans office.
+Level: Advanced Placement, grade 11 or 12.
+Course may be taken for English credit or department credit can be assigned to align with research subject area, pending permission from department chair and Dean of Studies.
 Students are encouraged to take this in conjunction with another AP course related to their topic.

 Prerequisite: AP Seminar and permission